-Serbia mining: Erin Ventures prepares next development phase of boron Piskanja project3.
-March 2017. / Mining
+Serbia mining: Erin Ventures prepares next development phase of boron Piskanja project, Mining

 Erin Ventures announced that preparations are underway for the commencement of the 2017 work program on its 100% owned Piskanja boron project in Serbia.
 The completion of this work program will continue to advance the fundamentals of the Piskanja project, as well as ensure that Erin is compliant with its obligations in order to keep its exploration license in good standing.